You can't improve what you don't see.

 We’ve all been there… at the top of a project with a big unfamiliar website we need to get into and make sense of.
 A client may know every minute detail of how it’s structured and refer to it with jargon that sounds like it’s in an alien language.
-We may just have a glimmer of an understanding.
-We must do all that we can to get up to speed pronto.
+We may just have a glimmer of an understanding and must do all that we can to get up to speed pronto.
+Here’s where a visual sitemap tool can come in handy.

 Start with a visual sitemap

-But who has the time to manually put together a sitemap when there’s so much other work to be done?
+But who has the time to manually put together a Visual Sitemap when there’s so much other work to be done?
 Sure, you could scribble one out.
 Or even skip this step entirely.
-Nobody has time to trudge through every page and diagram its relationships to others.
+Nobody has time to go through every page and diagram its relationships to others.
 And you’re probably going to make mistakes if you do.
 We’re only human, and it’s easy to mess up with so many moving parts to keep track of.
+It’s 2025 – Automation is taking over.

-VisualSitemaps takes care of this step so you don’t have to with our app auto-generating a complete and exact sitemap.
+VisualSitemaps takes care of this step so you don’t have to, with our app auto-generating a complete and exact sitemap.
+Using a visual sitemap generator, you can save time and reduce errors in creating sitemaps.
 What you get is a snapshot of the /directory/ structure, outlining the organization of the pages within the web design.
+This helps in understanding and improving the website’s architecture, which is crucial for SEO.
 Instead of spending hours and hours piecing a sitemap by hand, you get a gorgeous one in an instant.

 If you’re dealing with a website that’s been around for a while, having gone through multiple iterations, and worked on by many people, it’s easy for its scope to be like a garden that’s overgrown with weeds.
 Your job is to cut down what’s not needed, to give it order, and give the content room to breathe.